tonysoutha/csci3081/project/docs/Iteration3Requirements.md

   As part of your fresh clone prior to submission, please also compile the Doxygen and look at the generated webpages.

   > Make sure to place the Doxyfile in _project/docs_.
-Set the output directory to: `OUTPUT_DIRECTORY = ./docs` so that when it is compiled from the _project_ directory it will put the html and latex folders in the docs directory/folder.
+(The following is only for running doxygen from the project directory.
+We will run from the docs/ directory) ~~Set the output directory to: `OUTPUT_DIRECTORY = ./docs` so that when it is compiled from the _project_ directory it will put the html and latex folders in the docs directory/folder.~~

   Additionally, continue to refine your in-code Doxygen documentation.
 This should include a brief description for **all** classes in the src directory and full documentation of Bus, Stop, Route and Passenger, as well as any other classes you made to assist in their primary responsibilities (PassengerLoaders, RouteFactory, etc.), if you made them.